 or by phone at 517-334-9100.

 Advocacy Day starts at Municipal Park at the corner of Kalamazoo and Clippert in Lansing, Michigan.
 Municipal Park has ample parking, bathrooms, and is right off of 127/496.
-Click here for directions and a map are here.
+Click here for directions.

 There will be portable bike parking set up at the Capitol courtesy of the Mid-Michigan Environmental Action Council (Mid-MEAC).
 While the bikes will be watched throughout the day, we strongly encourage you to bring a lock.